GrammaticalFramework/gf-rgl/unittest/README.md

 (or the abstract syntax tree if the abstract grammar is specified).

 You can also see an example in the file [`unittest-example.gftest`](unittest-example.gftest).

+## No PMCFG

+If your grammar is complex and takes long time to compile, you can try the option `--no-pmcfg`, which tells GF to not build the parsing grammar.

+Note however that in this case, every test case needs to contain a parse tree.